 The Benjamin Franklin closing technique it’s a classic way of closing a sale.
 Used generation after generation by salespeople who found themselves facing a very indecisive client, and no matter how big their efforts, they were unable to close a sale in any other way.
 In these, what seem to be no win situations, the seller would say: “Ben Franklin is known as one of the wisest men in America, wouldn’t you agree?”
-“When faced with a difficult decision, and knowing he was a U.S. President would have had numerous big decisions to make, he would take a plain piece of paper, draw a line down the middle, and would list the positive reasons and the negative reasons for that decision.
+“When faced with a difficult decision, he would take a plain piece of paper, draw a line down the middle, and would list the positive reasons and the negative reasons for that decision.
 In his wiseness Ben Franklin knew that by listing all the positive elements on one side and the negative elements on the other side, his decision would become so much easier because the pros and cons were right there in front of him.”

 The seller would then take a piece of paper and draw a line down the center, making two columns, one for reasons to make the purchase, and the other column with reasons against making the purchase, hence the name The Balance Sheet Closing.
 The salesperson would encourage the prospect to remember the conversation they just had and would ask their prospect to dictate to them the positives, recalling all the good things that were mentioned about buying the product, while he would write these things down.
 Then they would say, OK let’s list the negatives, and would hand the pen to the prospect and push the list towards him without saying a word.
 They are counting on the fact that after listing all the positive reasons and benefits for buying that product, usually a prospect could only think of negative reasons having to do with price or affordability.
 Then they would either try to manipulate the potential client into buying by just literally counting the number of reasons in both columns, or they would illustrate how the “cons” spoke only to cost, advising again of the value of the product.
 If they just relied on the number of pros vs. cons, without an additional strategy or discussion, they might upset the buyer, who would walk away and never look back.